You are here

 Karen leads NZCER's research programme on vocational and professional education.
 She believes strongly in the rich learning potential of all kinds of settings, and has a particular interest in those outside of educational institutions.
 She enjoys designing projects to impact on practice and policy.

-Karen recently led the Knowing Practice project, which explored "vocational thresholds" - transformational learning experiences at work that help people integrate theory and practice.
+Karen also recently led the Knowing Practice project, which explored "vocational thresholds" - transformational learning experiences at work that help people integrate theory and practice.
 Her team worked with GP registrars, carpentry apprentices, engineering technician cadets, and their workplace-based mentors and educators, employers, ITOs, and professional associations.

-Her other workplace learning projects include: writing a good practice guide to assessing on-job learning for ITOs; reviewing the BCITO assessment model and writing a guide for carpentry apprentices; and synthesising international research on workplace learning and on SME engagement in training.
+Her other workplace learning projects include: a good practice guide to assessing on-job learning for ITOs; reviewing the BCITO assessment model and writing a guide for carpentry apprentices; and synthesising international research on workplace learning and on SME engagement in training.

-She also recently led several projects on prison education (young prisoners with special education needs; assessment and literacy/numeracy support).
+She also led several projects on prison education (young prisoners with special education needs; assessment and literacy/numeracy support).

 Prior to joining NZCER, Karen had a software business, building bespoke applications for SMEs.
 She has also been a research consultant and lecturer at the University of Auckland.